-DeVry University is a member of the Council for Higher Education Accreditation (chea.org), a national advocate and institutional voice for self-regulation of academic quality through accreditation.
-CHEA, an association of more than 8,200 degree-granting colleges and universities, recognizes more than 80 institutional and programmatic accrediting organizations.
+DeVry University is a member of the Council for Higher Education Accreditation (CHEA), a national advocate and institutional voice for self-regulation of academic quality through accreditation.
+CHEA, an association of more than 8,200 colleges, universities and higher education institutions, recognizes more than 80 institutional and programmatic accreditors.